Menachem Z. Rosensaft: Academic and professional career

-Rosensaft was appointed to the United States Holocaust Memorial Council by President Bill Clinton in 1994, and reappointed to a second five-year term in 1999, chairing its Content Committee from 1994 to 2000, its Collections and Acquisitions Committee from 1996 to 2000, and its Committee on Governance from 2000 to 2002.
+Rosensaft was appointed in 1994 to the United States Holocaust Memorial Council by President Bill Clinton, and reappointed in 1999 to a second five-year term, chairing its Content Committee from 1994 to 2000, its Collections and Acquisitions Committee from 1996 to 2000, and its Committee on Governance from 2000 to 2002.
 He was a member of the council's executive committee from 1996 until 2003.
-He is the editor of Life Reborn, Jewish Displaced Persons 1945-1951, published by the United States Holocaust Memorial Museum in 2001.
-In September 2010, President Barack Obama appointed Rosensaft to a third term on the US Holocaust Memorial Council, and reappointed him to a fourth term in January 2017.
+In September 2010, President Barack Obama appointed Rosensaft to a third term on the U.S. Holocaust Memorial Council, and reappointed him in January 2017 to a fourth term.

-Rosensaft has been a trustee of the Park Avenue Synagogue since 1994, and he was elected president of the synagogue in 2003.
-He is chairman of the editorial board of the Holocaust Survivors' Memoirs Project, a joint publishing endeavor with Yad Vashem (the Holocaust Martyrs' and Heroes' Remembrance Authority in Israel), Vice President of the American Gathering of Jewish Holocaust Survivors and their Descendants, and a member of the editorial advisory board of Moment magazine.
-He is a former chairman of the executive committee of the American Section of the World Jewish Congress.
-He was one of 45 prominent American Jews who discussed the significance of fatherhood within the context of their Jewish identity in the 2004 book, Jewish Fathers: A Legacy of Love.
-He received the 2003 Elie Wiesel Holocaust Remembrance Award of Israel Bonds, and was awarded the 2006 Simon Rockower Award for Excellence in Feature Writing of the American Jewish Press Association for his foreword to "Great Love Stories of the Holocaust", published in the June 2005 issue of Moment.
+Rosensaft is a past president of the Park Avenue Synagogue in New York City.
+He was chairman of the editorial board of the Holocaust Survivors' Memoirs Project, a joint publishing endeavor with Yad Vashem (the Holocaust Martyrs' and Heroes' Remembrance Authority in Israel), vice president of the American Gathering of Jewish Holocaust Survivors and their Descendants.
+He was one of 45 American Jews who discussed the significance of fatherhood within the context of their Jewish identity in the 2004 book, Jewish Fathers: A Legacy of Love.
+He received the 2003 Elie Wiesel Holocaust Remembrance Award of Israel Bonds and was awarded the 2006 Simon Rockower Award for Excellence in Feature Writing of the American Jewish Press Association for his foreword to "Great Love Stories of the Holocaust," published in the June 2005 issue of Moment.
 In November 2011, he received the Distinguished Humanitarian Award from the Jewish Faculty & Staff Association of New York City College of Technology.
 In May 2015, he was awarded the Dr. Bernard Heller Prize by the Hebrew Union College – Jewish Institute of Religion in recognition of his decades of work on behalf of the Jewish community.
-He has published articles in The New York Times, The Washington Post, Newsweek, the Los Angeles Times, the International Herald Tribune, the New York Post, the New York Daily News, Tablet, Jewish Telegraphic Agency (JTA), Moment, the New York Law Journal, The National Law Journal, the New York Jewish Week, The Forward, The Jerusalem Post, Haaretz, and other publications.
+He has published articles in The New York Times, The Washington Post, Newsweek, Time, Tablet, Haaretz, The Times of Israel, Just Security, the Los Angeles Times, the International Herald Tribune, the New York Post, the New York Daily News, the New York Law Journal, The National Law Journal, the Jewish Telegraphic Agency (JTA), The Forward and Moment Magazine, among other publications.

-Rosensaft is married to Jean Bloch Rosensaft, also the daughter of Holocaust survivors, who is Senior National Director for Public Affairs and Institutional Planning at Hebrew Union College-Jewish Institute of Religion and director of its New York museum.
+Rosensaft is married to Jean Bloch Rosensaft, also the daughter of Holocaust survivors, who is senior advisor to the president and director of the Dr. Bernard Heller Museum at Hebrew Union College-Jewish Institute of Religion.
 He is the co-author, with their daughter, Joana D. Rosensaft, of "The Early History of German-Jewish Reparations," published in the Fordham International Law Journal.